Home

 In 1942, Paul Sr. retired, and the Twymans moved to Bangor, Van Buren County, MI, near where the family had rented a summer cottage for many years.

-The couple celebrated their golden wedding anniversary in 1968 with an open house at the United Simpson Methodist Church in Bangor.
-The Bangor Advance carried a prominent photo and article, seen here
+The couple celebrated their golden wedding anniversary in 1968 with an open house at the Simpson Church.
+The Bangor Advance carried a prominent photograph and article.

 Paul died five years later, on Aug.
 1, 1973.

-Eva Kate survived him by 15 years, and passed away on February 8, 1986 at Lamont, Ottawa County, MI.
+Eva Kate survived him by 15 years, and passed away on February 8, 1986 in Glenwood Christian Nursing Home, Lamont, Ottawa County, MI.
+Rev. John Willis officiated at the funeral service.
+An obituary in the St. Joseph (MI) Herald-Palladium said she was survived by 14 grandchildren, 23 great-grandchildren and one great-great grandchild.

 They are buried together at the Arlington Hill Cemetery in Bangor.